 Diving with Bull Sharks in Playa del Carmen is an experience of a lifetime and that is for sure.
 Getting so close to that powerful and majestic creature in open water will pump your adrenaline to the max.
 If you are ready to break out of your comfort zone and go bull shark diving, Kооx Diving have all the adventure and great quality equipment to assure you have the time of your life.

 The bull shark diving adventure starts with checking the weather conditions.
-We will meet at your preferred pickup place, plan and discuss the whole dive processon our way to Playa Del Carmen.
-It will take us 20 min from Tulum, to reach the perfect diving spot in the ocean.
-Together with Koox instructors you will have the chance to dive twice up to 25m in depth.
-The equipment for the bull shark diving is included in the price of the course.
+We will meet at your preferred pickup place, plan and discuss the whole dive process on our way to Playa Del Carmen.
+Together with Koox instructors, you will have the chance to dive twice up to 30m in depth.
+The equipment for bull shark diving is included in the price of the dive.

 Prices are fixed, regardless of the number of people in the group.

-All prices include equipment rental: – diving gear, tanks, a 5mm wetsuit, boots and torches
+All prices include equipment rental: – diving gear, 2 tanks, a wetsuit, fins, etc